-The fifth annual Augustana College Business Plan Competition invites teams or individual students to present their ideas and plans to a panel of business professionals.
+The fifth annual Augustana College Business Plan Competition invites teams or individual students to present their ideas to a panel of business professionals.

 The competition is funded by the Augustana Creative Enterprise Fund, which has been supported by a donor.
-All current students of Augustana College are allowed to submit written business plans, and the best five plans will be invited to compete.
+All current students may submit written business plans, and the best five plans will be invited to compete.

-Written business plan submissions are due to Dr. David Thornblad by email by noon Feb.
-2, 2020.
-The teams with the best plans will be informed if they are invited to the competition by April 2.
+Written business plan submissions are due to Dr. David Thornblad via email by noon March 8.
+Teams will be informed if they are invited to the competition by April 2.

-Teams will then have two weeks to update their plan and submit it to Dr. Thornblad by March 24.
-These plans will then be sent to the final panel of judges for them to review before competition.
-The competition consists of presentations to judges, and will take place from noon-4:30 p.m. on May 2.
+Teams then will have two weeks to update their plans and submit them to Dr. Thornblad by midnight April 18.
+These written plans then will be sent to the final panel of judges to review before competition.

-Presentations may be videotaped and/or photographed for media, publicity and teaching purposes.
-Teams should expect that these videotapes and photographs to be shared on social media, websites, and other locations to promote the college and the event.
+Presentations may be videotaped and or photographed for media, publicity, and teaching purposes.
+Teams should expect these videotapes and photographs to be shared on social media, websites, and other locations to promote the college and the event.

-Students who submit a business plan to the competition must be available to present sometime between noon and 3 p.m.
-May 2, and attend the awards ceremony afterward.
+Important note: Students who submit a business plan to the competition must be available to present sometime between noon and 3 p.m. on May 1, and attend the awards ceremony afterward.
 The competition should be completed by 4:30 p.m.
-The top three teams will be asked to have their pictures taken with the judges after the ceremony.
+The top three teams will be asked to have their pictures taken with the judges after the awards ceremony.

 Q: What does a business plan look like?

-A: Business plans identify a problem that people or businesses have, and propose a solution in the form of a product or service an entrepreneur wants to offer.
-Business plans tend to have in-depth research about the problem, and how it affects people or businesses as well as the industry.
-It is important to do research to show there is a legitimate problem that people or businesses will pay for a business’s product or services to solve.
+A: Business plans identify a problem that people or businesses have, and propose a solution in the form of a product or service.
+Business plans tend to have in-depth research about the problem, how it affects people/businesses as well as the industry.
+It is important to do research to show there is a legitimate problem that people/businesses will pay for a business’s product or services to solve.

-Business plans also have financial estimates, generally for the next three to five years, of costs to start and manage the business as well revenue projections.
-These estimates need to be researched in order to provide a convincing argument about how a business will be profitable.
+Business plans also have financial estimates, generally for the next three to five years, of costs to start and manage the business, as well revenue projections.
+These estimates need to be researched in order to provide a convincing argument to how a business will be profitable.

-There are many free sources to get templates for business plans and guide you through the process.
-We recommend using the SCORE Business Plan Template for a Startup Business.
+There are many free sources to get templates for business plans and a guide through the process.
+Competition organizes recommend using the business plan template from SCORE.

-The business plan needs to include the names and ID numbers of all people on the team on the front page.
+The business plan needs to include the names and ID #s of all people on the team on the front page.
 Please submit the written business plan as PDF.
 Excel files of the plan's financials (not Google Sheets) also may be submitted.

 Q: I am not a business administration student, can I compete?

 A: Yes!
-If you have a business idea we encourage you to submit your written business plan.
-However, you may want to consider partnering with business students to help develop your business plan.
+If you have a business idea, you are encouraged to submit a written business plan.
+However, you may want to consider partnering with business students to help develop your plan.

 Q: Can people outside of the college be on a team that includes Augustana students?

-A: Only Augustana College students enrolled in the spring semester may present to the panel.
+A: Only Augustana College students enrolled in the spring semester can present to the panel.
 Only current Augustana students will be awarded money if they do well in the competition.

 Q: Am I required to use the award money to start my business?

-A: No, you may use it however you wish.
+A: No, you may use it as you wish.
 Award money will be split evenly among team members unless there is a written agreement signed by all team members requesting a different split.

 Q: Are there any other stipulations?

 3. Any award may have tax implications, because this money will be considered taxable income.
-You will be paid through Augustana's payroll office and income taxes will be deducted from the award money you are due.
+You will be paid through Student Accounts.
 However, if you have a legally established business, the full amount of the award money can be given to your business pursuant to filling out a W-9 and/or other appropriate forms.